StorageB/custom-command-toggle/README.md

 - Easily change the button name and icon in the extension preferences.
 - Enter separate commands to run when the button is switched on and when it is switched off.
 - Specify the state of the buttons at startup (on, off, or remember the last state it was in)
-- Run associated command at startup to match button state if needed.
+- Run associated command at startup to match button state if required.
+- Customize toggle button behavior to toggle or be in an always on or off state.
 - Create up to 6 custom buttons.

 <br>